Free family days out in Leeds: your 2025 guide

 Sugar Well Rd, Meanwood, Leeds LS7 2QG

-We hope you were inspired by these ideas for free and low-cost family days out in Leeds.
-At Leeds Children’s Charity at Lineham Farm, we’re dedicated to brightening the lives of disadvantaged children.
-By providing respite breaks at Lineham Farm, we can ensure local young people experience childhood as it should be – filled with adventure, fun and learning.
+We hope these ideas for free days out in Leeds have inspired you.
+At Leeds Children’s Charity, we’re dedicated to brightening the lives of disadvantaged children.
+By providing respite breaks at Lineham Farm, we help local young people experience childhood as it should be – filled with adventure, fun and learning.

-Your generous donations ensure we can continue providing a safe and special place for children.
+Your generous donations mean we can continue providing a safe and special place for children.
 If you’d like to find out more about how to help, please visit our ’ways to give’ page.